igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

   measure end-to-end loss.
 See {{rtlossbit}}.

-Loss measurements enabled by T, Q, and L bits can be implemented by those loss bits alone (T bit requires a working Spin Bit).
+Loss measurements enabled by T, Q, and L bits can be implemented by those loss bits alone (T bit requires a working Spin bit).
 Two-bit combinations Q+L and Q+R enable additional measurement opportunities discussed below.

 Each endpoint maintains appropriate counters independently and separately for